folio-org/stripes/doc/dev-guide.md

 <Button label={stripes.intl.formatMessage({ id: 'stripes-core.common.search' })} />
 ```

+#### Translating permission names

+The `permissionSets` defined in an app's package.json each contain a `permissionName` which serves as an ID (eg, `ui-users.create`).
+These IDs should not be used in user-facing displays.
+Instead, the `permissionName` is changed to create an translation key which is then passed to react-intl which looks up the localized string.
+Some examples of this change would be:

+- `ui-users.create` -> `ui-users.permission.create`
+- `ui-agreements.agreement.view` -> `ui-agreements.permission.agreement.view`

+Note the only change is inserting `permission.` after the first period.
+This means that because the generated translation key needs to begin with the module providing the translation, permissions that are intended to be shown in the UI (ie, have `visible: true` set), should always have a `permissionName` that begins with the app's ID (eg, `ui-users`).

 #### Filtering translations at build time

 By default, the build process will collect translations for all languages found in each module.
 Sometimes it is desireable to build a tenant with only a specific set of languages.
 To filter the languages for a tenant, set the `languages` property in the `config` section of the tenant's `stripes.config.js` file.
 The value should be an array of desired two-letter codes.
 For example: